Updated: March, 2023

 This coffee truly comes at a great price and if you go for the pre-ground version, you can get a pack of 6 at once.

-This way you’ll get to have your favorite coffee on a daily basis without having to restock so often.
+This way you’ll get to have your favorite coffee on a daily basis without having to restock too often.

 Eight O’clock is a brand that I’ve also included in my guide on the best half-caff coffee.
-If you’re interested in lowering your daily caffeine intake, you may find this post helpful too.eig
+If you’re interested in lowering your daily caffeine intake, you may find the aformentioned post helpful as well.

-Here is another coffee alternative for those of you who enjoy the nutty taste.
+Here is another coffee alternative for those of you who enjoy the nutty hazelnut flavor in their coffee.

 Actually, San Francisco’s hazelnut coffee blend has a subtle coconut tint to its flavor, which is why it’s called Hawaiian.